zgutterm/IBMThink2019/2-CamelREST/README.md

 5. Save the file.

-Now when you call the aloha-service using an HTTP GET request, the service returns with:
+Now when you call the `aloha-service` using an HTTP `GET` request, and the name "Developer", the service returns the following response:

 ```json
 {